Nature Reviews Earth & Environment 影响 因子

 High-Quality Review Articles

 The journal focuses on publishing comprehensive and authoritative reviews, which are typically written by leading experts in their respective fields.
-These articles undergo rigorous peer review to ensure they meet the highest standards of scientific accuracy and clarity.
+On top of that, these articles undergo rigorous peer review to ensure they meet the highest standards of scientific accuracy and clarity.
 By synthesizing existing knowledge, these reviews help researchers stay up-to-date with the latest developments and identify gaps in the current understanding.

 Broad Scope